Frequently Asked Questions

 We also strongly recommend that at least one parent or guardian have a valid passport while your student is abroad.
 (This would be a critical piece if your student has an emergency and you wish to travel to be with him/her in a time of need.)

-A study abroad organization or program provider is an organization that we partner with which organizes study abroad programs.
+An education abroad organization or program provider is an organization that we partner with which organizes education abroad programs.
 Examples of program providers are Arcadia University, CAPA, CIEE, ISA, IES, SIT, Syracuse University, University of Virginia, etc. Program providers have on-site staff to assist if there is an emergency, help students register for classes, coordinate housing, provide support for students' academic and personal needs, and much more.
 Providers are a great resource for answering site-specific questions like "In which neighborhood are the host families?" or "How will a vegetarian fare on this program?"
 Not all programs are with providers.
 We also have great direct exchange/other partnership programs and faculty-led Global Seminars.

-- What about safety and study abroad?
+- What about safety and education abroad?

-The personal safety of your student while he or she is studying abroad is of extreme importance both to you and to the Office of International Education.
+The personal safety of your student while he or she is abroad is of extreme importance both to you and to the Office of International Education.
 We take very seriously the role of preparing students through pre-departure orientations here in Boulder, extensive resources guides, contact with program providers, and on-site staff knowledgeable in the area.
 While your student is abroad, he or she will have access to on-site staff for assistance as well as our 24-hour emergency telephone.
-Note that staff in the Study Abroad office monitor updates on health and safety issues around the world that are issued by the U.S. Department of State.
+Note that staff in the Education Abroad office monitor updates on health and safety issues around the world that are issued by the U.S. Department of State.
 Note, too, that CU Boulder does not approve participation on programs in countries where the U.S. Department of State has issued a Travel Warning.
 Although most trips abroad are trouble-free, being prepared will go a long way in avoiding the possibility of serious trouble.
 Read more in our Parent & Family Guide, or see the Health & Safety FAQ.

 - I have some questions that are not answered here.
 Who should I contact?